pliniogsnascimento/k8s-hard-way-azure/README.md

 | TCP | Inbound | 30000-32767 | NodePort Services | All |

 #### Turn swap off
+> Start running commands on all 3 nodes.

 `swapoff -a`

 #### Enable modules